What is Red Cross Services?

 General Community Service: Additional service opportunities are available at local health care facilities, assisting with other Y-Serve programs, and writing letters to members serving in the Armed Forces.

-Volunteer Commitments: We meet 1-3 hours every other week (program meetings, community service, and disaster training).
+Volunteer Commitments: We meet 1 hour every week (program meetings, community service, and disaster training) and then participate in projects every other week.

 Hispanic Outreach is now the Cruz Roja program.